let's talk

 This illustration shows how much it costs to develop a website like Hackerrank

-You should keep in mind that these are examples of large platforms, and creating a large platform usually demands patience and investments of time and money.
+You should keep in mind that these are examples of big platforms, and their development usually demands patience as well as time and money investments.

 That’s why if you’re a startup founder, you’d consider the cost of MVP development first.

-Let’s provide a detailed account of how much it costs to make a business website.
+Here’s a detailed breakdown of the costs involved in creating a business website.

 We’ll first discuss the parts of web development that affect cost.